Privacy of your Information

 If you contact us, we may keep a record of that correspondence.

-City and Hackney Clinical Commissioning Group may ask you to complete surveys that we use for research purposes, although you do not have to respond to them.
+NHS North East London Clinical Commissioning Group may ask you to complete surveys that we use for research purposes, although you do not have to respond to them.

 Details of your visits to our site including, but not limited to, web server statistics, traffic data, location data and details of the web pages and resources that you access.